Share and publish data

 Benefits of sharing data openly

 • Reduced duplication of effort, accelerated science and innovation.
-Existing data can be discovered and re-used for similar or new research questions and for societal development.
+Existing data can be discovered and re-used for similar or new research questions, in education and for societal development.

 • Democracy and transparency.
 It is important that publicly funded research outputs are accessible to the research community and to the general public.